-Christie Pits Film Festival is a local arts organization that programmes a free weekly series of outdoor film screenings each summer in Christie Pits Park, Toronto.
+Christie Pits Film Festival is a free weekly series of outdoor film screenings held each summer in Christie Pits Park, Toronto.
 Founded in 2011 by cultural programmer and local resident Emily Reid, the festival brings high quality, diverse and engaging film programming to the residents of Toronto’s urban west end and increases the use-value of the park it calls home.

-The festival’s programme includes a combination of popular and critically-acclaimed feature films to draw large audiences, and local and Canadian short and feature films to share with our attendees to excellent homegrown artistry.
+The festival’s carefully curated programme includes a combination of popular and critically-acclaimed feature films, as well as local and Canadian short and feature films to celebrate excellent homegrown talent.

 CPFF takes place in the natural amphitheatre of Christie Pits Park, and now sees average audiences of 1000 people each night.
 In January 2015, Christie Pits Film Festival incorporated as the umbrella organization Toronto Outdoor Picture Show, dedicated to celebrating outdoor cinema with communities across the city.